subsonic/SubSonic-3.0/SubSonic.Tests/ReadMe.txt

 MySQL
 =====
 These tests require MySQL 5.0 + and you can get that from http://mysql.org
   * Make sure to download MySQL Workbench as well N.B.
-Make sure you get at least version 5.2 (as of writing this is a Development Release)
+Make sure you get at least version 5.2 of Workbench (as of writing this is a Development Release)
   * Open up the MySQL Workbench and create a new database called "Northwind" and one called "subsonic"
   * Open up the MySQL Query Browser against Northwind, then select File/Open Script.
   * Open up Northwind_Schema_Data_MySQL.sql in the Query Browser, and select Execute (green lighting button)
   * The tests expect MySQL to be installed at localhost, this is the default
-  * Now you can run the tests

 SQL2005
 =======